Sponsored Link •

 On September 24, 2003, Bill Venners met with Yukihiro Matsumoto at the JAOO conference in Aarhus, Denmark.
 In this interview, which is being published in multiple installments on Artima.com, Yukihiro Matsumoto discusses Ruby's design philosopy, the features of the Ruby language, and becoming a better programmer.

 Bill Venners: Ruby supports blocks and closures.
 What are blocks and closures, and how are they used?

-called higher order function style, among languages that can handle functions as first
+order function style, among languages that can handle functions

-a different kind of syntax for higher order functions.
-In other languages, you have to
+of syntax for higher order functions.
+In other languages, you

 Bill Venners: What is the benefit of blocks?